 The benefit to wireless connectivity is that you can reduce down the amount of wiring and cables in the backyard, but the potential drawback is that you will need a strong Wi-Fi signal is outside – so make sure to check that first.

 If you do decide to choose an outdoor movie projector with Wi-Fi capability you will then be able to stream content from services such as Google Chromecast and Netflix, but only as long as you are near a strong Wi-Fi signal.

-Movie projectors that come with wireless capability do tend to more expensive than those with simply wired connections and ports so this will be a price and budget consideration.
+Movie projectors that come with wireless capability do tend to be more expensive than those with simply wired connections and ports so this will be a price and budget consideration.

-7. LCD, LED or DLP Projection
+7. LCD, LED, or DLP Projection

 LED projection versus LCD projection versus DLP projection – what’s best?